Women, Plan for a Year of Wellness

 With smart, proactive steps, you can improve your chances of enjoying a longer and healthier life.

-Sources: Heart Disease and Stroke Prevention, leaving site icon Centers for Disease Control and Prevention, 2020; Ovarian Cancer, leaving site icon CDC, 2022; Cervical Cancer, leaving site icon CDC, 2022 How Much Physical Activity Do Adults Need? leaving site icon CDC, 2022; HPV Vaccine, leaving site icon CDC, 2021; Breast Cancer, leaving site icon American Cancer Society, 2022; Breast Cancer Facts and Statisticsleaving site icon Breastcancer.org, 2022; Mammograms, leaving site icon Cancer.gov, 2021.
+Sources: Menopause symptoms and relief, leaving site icon Office on Women’s Health, 2021; Menopause, leaving site icon Mayo Clinic, 2023; Heart Disease, leaving site icon Centers for Disease Control and Prevention (CDC), 2022; Ovarian Cancer, leaving site icon CDC, 2023; Cervical Cancer, leaving site icon CDC, 2022; HPV Vaccine, leaving site icon CDC, 2021; About Breast Cancerleaving site icon American Cancer Society; Breast Cancer Facts and Statistics, leaving site icon Breastcancer.org, 2023; Mammograms, leaving site icon Cancer.gov, 2023; Stress symptoms: Effects on your body and behavior, leaving site icon Mayo Clinic, 2021

 Originally published 1/272016; Revised 2019, 2023